 One key application of smart home is to provide assistance for those with disabilities and elderly individuals.
 These home systems use assistive technology to accommodate an owner's specific disabilities.
-Voice control can assist users with sight and mobility limitations while alert systems can be connected directly to cochlear (Fig. 1)
+Voice control can assist users with sight and mobility limitations while alert systems can be connected directly to cochlear implants worn by hearing impaired users.
+They can also be equipped with additional safety features.
+These features can include sensors that monitor for medical emergencies such as falls or seizures.
+Smart home technology applied in this way can provide users with more freedom and a higher quality of life.

-Figure 1: Internet of Things.
+Figure 1: Firgure 1: Internet of Things.